lateminer/WalletWatcher/README.md

 ===========================

 A simple app for monitoring the last activity of specified crypto wallets.
 Initially designed for monitoring staking wallets.

+Operates as a web server, listening on port 8080.

 Uses block explorer API to get data.
 At moment [Chainz](https://chainz.cryptoid.info/) and [BLNScan](https://blnexplorer.io/) are supported.

 Contributions are welcome!
 To report issues or suggest enhancements, please create a new issue.
 If you want to contribute code, feel free to submit a pull request.